 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-U.S. firms have recently demonstrated an increasing interest in the Kyrgyz hydropower market, which presents a range of opportunities to prospective companies.
 The Kyrgyz government seeks to attract industry leaders with deep experience and technical know-how to improve the country’s energy infrastructure.
 To encourage investment in hydropower infrastructure, the government exempts renewable energy companies from VAT when importing equipment and offers power purchasing agreements for electricity generation.
 Capital, expertise, studies, and equipment are all needed to develop solar, wind, geothermal, and biomass energy sources.
 Major capacity generation projects financed in large part by international finance institutes (IFIs) offer an opportunity for private foreign companies to enter and compete in the Kyrgyz hydropower market.
-In 2017, the Kyrgyz government announced tenders to upgrade and expand generating capacity at 14 small HPPs across the country.
-The Kyrgyz government awarded a turn-key contract in 2018 for the Asian Development Bank-supported modernization of the Toktogul HPP to a joint venture of GE Hydro (France) and GE Renewables (Switzerland), with delivery in November 2023.
+The Kyrgyz government awarded a turn-key contract in 2018 for the Asian Development Bank-supported modernization of the Toktogul HPP to a joint venture of GE Hydro (France) and GE Renewables (Switzerland).
 Targeted opportunities also exist for firms that provide niche engineering services and other support to the hydropower sector.
 On July 2, 2022, the president signed the law on Renewable Energy, which establishes the legal, organizational, economic, and financial framework and mechanisms for regulating relations between the state, producers, suppliers, and consumers of renewable energy sources.